Article Revised: March 27, 2019

 Lean Six Sigma training is proving its worth to companies and employees alike.
 While reducing waste and increasing quality, such as the experience HIPOWER SYSTEMS recently discussed, training in these principles and practices will lead to higher salaries for those who become certified.
 Why?
 Because a typical Six Sigma black belt will bring to his or her company $1 million in improvements.
 That’s the kind of value that most companies would gladly pay a bit more for.

-With training from Thomas Pyzdek, you not only have an important, wage-increasing item on your resume, but you also have the credibility of being trained by the author of The Six Sigma Handbook in an accredited program that teaches you the newest and most productive approaches and fosters your growth through a required course project.
-For more information about Lean Six Sigma training, contact us today.
+With training from the Pyzdek Institute, you not only have an important, wage-increasing item on your resume, but you also have the credibility of being trained by the author of The Six Sigma Handbook in an accredited program that teaches you the newest and most productive approaches and fosters your growth through a required course project.